 Banner image: Mount Fuji from the Arakurayama Sengen Park, Japan.
 Photo: Karen Z, copyright Unsplash.com

-Japanese society is undergoing significant change—through aging, innovation, and shifting social norms—offering a unique setting for legal study.
-The University of Tokyo, Graduate Schools for Law and Politics, is pleased to announce the second edition of our one-week seminar on Japanese law (the UT Winter School), to be held in February 2026.
-Building on the success of the inaugural program, the UT Winter School continues to offer a distinctive opportunity to delve deeply into Japanese law.
+Japanese society continues to undergo significant transformation—through demographic change, technological innovation, and evolving social norms—providing a dynamic context for the study of law.
+The University of Tokyo, Graduate Schools for Law and Politics, is pleased to announce the third edition of our one-week seminar on Japanese law (the UT Winter School), to be held in February 2027.
+Building on the success of the previous two programs, the UT Winter School has become a well-established opportunity to explore Japanese law in English.
 All courses are taught in English.

-Rather than just presenting lectures on textbook Japanese law, each session will focus on contemporary legal issues in Japanese society (and the world), encouraging lively discussions and exchange of views among participants.
+Rather than merely offering lectures on textbook Japanese law, each session highlights contemporary legal issues arising in Japanese society and beyond, fostering lively discussion and the exchange of diverse perspectives among participants.

-While the program primarily targets international students interested in Japan but not yet proficient in Japanese, we also welcome Japanese students eager to engage in international exchange.
+While the program is primarily designed for international students interested in Japan who have not yet attained proficiency in Japanese, we also welcome Japanese students who are eager to engage in a global academic environment and cross-cultural dialogue.

 Costs and Travel Insurance